 We strongly recommend that you check public records sources by running one of our free scans, to see how much information from your public records is exposed to others.
 We will show you the information that is associated with your profile, and you will be able to verify the accuracy and content of the information.
 If any new public record is posted or if we detect a change in existing information, you will get an alert and can see what has changed or what has been added to your identity profile.

-Public records are available on the Internet and could include criminal records, arrests, driving records, assets, bankruptcies, liens, judgments, marriages, divorces, professional licenses, businesses, and many other types of records.
+Public records refer to pieces of information or documents recorded by a federal and local government agency or officer that are not considered confidential and are required to be stored and maintained.
+Examples of public records available on the Internet could include criminal records, arrests, driving records, assets, bankruptcies, liens, judgments, marriages, divorces, professional licenses, businesses, and many other types of records.

 Yes, almost all types of public records could include personally identifiable information about you that include name, address, locations, phone numbers, email addresses, usernames, social profiles, relatives and associates, employment, education, date of birth and many other types of personal data.